kubeflow/website/content/docs/upgrading/upgrade.md

 * Ensure that your Kubeflow namespace is annotated with the `control-plane: kubeflow` label.
 You can verify this by doing:
   ```
-  kubectl get namespace $NAMESPACE -o yaml > ns.yaml
+  kubectl get namespace $NAMESPACE -o yaml
   ```

-    Examine the contents of the file.
     You should see something like:
     ```
     metadata:
       labels:
         control-plane: kubeflow
-        katib-metricscollector-injection: enabled
     ```

-    If the label is not present, you can manually add it to the file, then do
+    If the label is not present, you can patch the namespace by doing
     ```
-    kubectl apply -f ns.yaml
+    kubectl label namespace $NAMESPACE control-plane=kubeflow
     ```
-    to update the existing namespace.

 * You must have a local Kubeflow application directory matching your current deployment.
 We'll call this `${KF_DIR}`.